ricardoalcocer/ti.sendgrid/README.md

 # Titanium SendGrid

+> NOTE: This library became SendGrid's official library for Titanium.
+This repo will no longer be maintained.
+For an up-to-date version, refer to [https://github.com/sendgrid/ti.sendgrid](https://github.com/sendgrid/ti.sendgrid)

 A Sendgrid CommonJS library for Titanium

 Simple CommonJS library to be used in Titanium projects in order to